DzRepo/Powershell/ReadMe.txt

-GetJobs-Historical - Retrieves status of existing jobs UpdateJob-Historical - Accepts or rejects submitted jobs DownloadJob-Historical - Downloads and optionally decompresses and concatanates the individual files into a single Json file
+GetJobs-Historical - Retrieves status of existing jobs UpdateJob-Historical - Accepts or rejects submitted jobs DownloadJob-Historical - Downloads and optionally decompresses and concatanates the individual files into a single Json file DownloadJob-HistoricalCustomJob - Download and optionally decompresses and concatenates files from a custom HPT job Create-CombinedCsv - Takes a combined file (from the download script) and creates a CSV file of specifc fields.

 Common Parameters for all Scripts: